-According to the House of Commons Library, Business Statistics Briefing Paper there were more than 5.7 million businesses in the UK in 2017.
-Employment opportunities in this vast sector can generally be split into two main areas: business management and consultancy.
+According to the House of Commons Library, Business Statistics Briefing Paper, there were more than 5.7 million businesses in the UK in 2018.
+Employment opportunities in this sector can generally be split into two main areas: business management and consultancy.

-You don't need to restrict yourself solely to the business sector as the majority of organisations across all industries require managers and consultants in order to operate effectively.
+You don't need to restrict yourself solely to the business sector as the majority of organisations require managers and consultants in order to operate effectively.
 Because of this, graduates have plenty of job opportunities to choose from.

-Business managers usually work in general management or hold specific responsibilities for a particular area of an organisation, such as marketing, strategy planning, human resources (HR) or information technology (IT).
-Some roles lean towards people management, while others focus on project management, but most managers need skills in both areas.
+Business managers usually work general management jobs or hold specific responsibilities for a particular area of an organisation, such as marketing, strategy planning, human resources (HR) or information technology (IT).
+Some roles lean towards people management, while others focus on project management - but most managers need skills in both areas.

 Work in this area is highly competitive, with firms looking for bright, high achievers.
 However, you may find it useful to first move into a role where you can build up business knowledge and maturity before heading into consultancy.